ibm-cloud-docs/cloud-databases/hosting-models.md

 CPU and RAM autoscaling is not supported on {{site.data.keyword.databases-for}} Isolated Compute.
 Disk autoscaling is available.
 If you provisioned an Isolated instance or switched over from a deployment with autoscaling, monitor your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-mongodb?topic=databases-for-mongodb-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
 To add resources to your instance, manually scale your deployment.
 {: note}

-## {{site.data.keyword.databases-for}} shared compute
+## {{site.data.keyword.databases-for}} Shared Compute
 {: #hosting-models-shared-compute}
 {: cli}

-Shared compute is a flexible multi-tenant offering for dynamic, fine-tuned, and decoupled capacity selections.
+Shared Compute is a flexible multi-tenant offering for dynamic, fine-tuned, and decoupled capacity selections.

 Each database instance receives a deterministic CPU allocation.
 If an instance is provisioned without selecting a CPU amount, Shared Compute automatically allocates a small amount of CPU to your database up to a 2 core max.
 Automatic CPU is provided at a 1:8 ratio of CPU:RAM; therefore, a user with 4 GB RAM receives 4/8th of a CPU; a user with 8 GB RAM receives 1 CPU; and an user with 20 GB RAM receives 2 CPU due to the 2 CPU limit.